ptrkrysik/gr-gsm/README.md

 ./pybombs config
 ```

-At the first run *pybombs* will ask for configuration options.
 As a install prefix enter */usr/local/*.
 The rest of the options can be left as defaul.

-On the distributions that have *GNU Radio* version 3.7.3 and above *GNU Radio* can be installed from packages without compilation.
+On distributions that have *GNU Radio* version 3.7.3 and above *GNU Radio* can be installed from packages without compilation.
 To avoid this quite lenghty process use:

 ```
 ./pybombs config forcebuild ' '